DeveAlbert/odin-recipes-/README.md

-# recipes for jollof rice.
+# Recipes for jollof rice.

 This will be done with HTML using the unordered list tag.